top of page

 Bill James’s Pythagorean formula relates runs scored and runs allowed to team winning in Major League Baseball.
 Others have applied James’s Pythagorean formula to basketball, ice hockey, and tennis, among other sports.
 Current literature, however, questions the applicability of the Pythagorean approach to soccer.
 This paper finds that such results may be because the dependent variable is based on the Fédération Internationale de Football Association’s (FIFA) point system rather than wins and losses.
 The authors successfully apply James’s Pythagorean formula to soccer and, in particular, England’s Premier League (EPL).
 Between 2000/01 and 2016/17, there is a statistically significant relationship between a team’s goal ratio (defined as goals scored divided by goals allowed) and a team’s win-loss ratio.
 A one percent increase in the goal ratio is associated with a 1.70 percent increase in the win-loss ratio.

-Trump, Congress, and Health Care: All Politics Is National (De Gruyter, 2017) - Matt Dickinson and Kate Reinmuth
+Trump, Congress, and Health Care: All Politics Is National (De Gruyter, 2017) - Matthew Dickinson and Kate Reinmuth

 John McCain’s dramatic early-morning “no” vote may have been the immediate cause of the Republican failure to repeal and replace Obamacare.
 However, Republicans undertook this endeavor from a weak political vantage point.
 The 2016 elections gave Republicans very little margin for error in Congress – a margin threatened by Trump’s inexperience and lack of political capital.
 Longer-term trends, including the polarization of the two congressional parties against the backdrop of increasingly nationalized elections, exacerbated this situation by leaving Trump and Republicans little choice but to legislate through their own party caucus – or to not legislate at all.